softprobe/sessify/README.md

 #### `initSessify(config: SessifyConfig): void`

-初始化会话管理库。这是使用库的第一步，必须先调用此函数来配置会话管理行为。
+Initializes the session management library.
+This is the first step to use the library; you must call this function first to configure session management behavior.

-**参数：**
+**Parameters:**
-- `config`: 配置对象，包含以下可选属性：
+- `config`: Configuration object with the following optional properties:
-  - `sessionStorageType?: 'session' | 'local'`: 会话存储类型，默认为 'session'
+  - `sessionStorageType?: 'session' | 'local'`: Session storage type, defaults to 'session'
-  - `siteName?: string`: 站点名称，将作为 tracestate 的一部分
+  - `siteName?: string`: Site name, will be part of tracestate
-  - `customTraceState?: Record<string, string>`: 自定义键值对，将作为 tracestate 的一部分
+  - `customTraceState?: Record<string, string>`: Custom key-value pairs, will be part of tracestate

 #### `getSessionId(): string`